What data is stored

 AWS S3 file storage.
 2 buckets for private and public files.
 All public files are served via CDN imginx or vapor.cloud

-Some of the data is reaching following services:
+Some of the data is reaching the following services:

 - Mailgun (Invitation & Reset password)